 Free CRM — Leveraging WordPress with ZeroBS CRM

-About ZeroBS CRM
+Product Review: ZeroBS CRM

 ZeroBS CRM is a free CRM system for sites based on WordPress.
 Installation is a snap, as simple as any other WordPress plugin.
 The developers of ZeroBS CRM call it a super simple CRM.
 It’s true, it’s very minimalist and to the point.

-There isn’t any other CRM that gives you the functionality that ZBS CRM gives for free and at such ease.
+I decided to make this product review about ZBS because there isn’t any other CRM that gives you the functionality that ZBS CRM gives for free and at such ease.
 As far as my personal experience goes, even the ones touted as free are unusable for delivering a crippled, try-before-you-buy, not really free experiences.

 ZBS CRM can also be used as a CRM without integrating it with a WordPress site, but still one needs to install it onto an existing WordPress installation to be able to use it.
 Using it this way defeats the purpose of making it a practically seamless part of your site’s customer acquisition and nurturing strategies as well as a part of the sales processing system.